 Less than an hour away by train, the magnificence of the Italian Lakes — Lake Como, Lake Lugano, Lake Iseo, Lake Maggiore and Lake Garda — is yours for the taking.
 Perfect for a leisurely day trip, the region is characterised by spectacular mountain scenery, picturesque towns and elegant mansions with terraces spilling down to the water’s edge.
 Oh, and George Clooney.

-Do you have anything to add to our list of ten top things to do in Milan?
+Do you have any suggestions to add to our list of ten top things to do in Milan?
 We would love to hear from you.
 Please leave a comment below.

 Additional images: Bigstock